trevhub/rocketpool/cheapUPS.md

 I modify the following:

-I want to send the shutdown signal on a specific battery percentage remaining, not with a power failure.
+I want to send the shutdown signal on a specific battery percentage remaining, not automatically with a power failure.
 Find the following and switch to no.

 ```
 powerfail-active = no